-VII.17 Educational Assistance
+VII.16 Educational Assistance

-Erikson Institute encourages full-time faculty and staff to further their education.
+Erikson Institute encourages full-time staff to further their education.
 Educational assistance benefits for Erikson Institute classes are available to eligible full-time employees, during the course of their employment, as herein defined.

-- 1. Erikson will cover 75 percent of the cost of tuition for full-time eligible employees enrolled in Erikson courses.
-If the course is a requirement of employment, the Institute will pay 100 percent of the cost of tuition. - Employees who wish to pursue an Erikson degree, certificate program or take an individual course as a student-at-large, must first request and receive written approval from their supervisor and Vice President.
+- 1. Erikson will cover 100 percent of the cost of tuition for full-time eligible employees enrolled in Erikson courses. - 2.
+Employees who wish to pursue an Erikson degree, certificate program, take an individual course as a student-at-large or audit an individual course, must first request and receive written approval from their supervisor and Vice President.
 If approved, the supervisor must then approve a course load consistent with the employee's job position responsibilities. - 3.
-A maximum limit of one class per semester will be subsidized under this policy; any classes taken in excess of this limit must be paid 100 percent by the employee. - 4.
 Employees who apply to take course work or pursue a degree or certificate program, must apply and meet all qualifications required for admission and are subject to all academic regulations.
-Employees must meet qualifications for course work, including prerequisites. - 5.
-Educational assistance benefits commence at the beginning of the term following six months of employment, or the beginning of the term after a move to full-time eligible status. - 6.
-If a course is scheduled during normal working hours, the employee must make up the missed time through flexible scheduling (please see policy #IV.6). - 7.
-Enrollment in a particular class is contingent upon the availability of class space, without depriving a tuitionpaying student from taking a class in accordance with Section 132 of the IRS code. - 8.
+Employees must meet qualifications for course work, including prerequisites. - 4.
+Educational assistance benefits commence at the beginning of the term following one year of full-time employment. - 5.
+If a course is scheduled during normal working hours, the employee must make up the missed time through flexible scheduling (please see policy #IV.6). - 6.
+Enrollment in a particular class is contingent upon the availability of class space, without depriving a tuition-paying student from taking a class. - 7.
 Course-related expenses and services such as fees, books and other materials, and tutoring are not covered under this benefit.
-It is the responsibility of the employee to note special charges and pay in accordance with Institute payment guidelines. - 9.
-Educational assistance benefits will be prorated if the employee terminates or moves to ineligible status during the term in which he/she was receiving benefits. - 10.
-Employees must maintain full-time regular status prior to the start and throughout the course work to receive educational assistance benefits for courses. - 11.
-Employees who are enrolled must remain in good academic standing to continue to receive this benefit. - 12.
-Educational assistance benefits are contingent on the limits of the Institute's resources and will be granted on a first-come, first-eligible basis. - Funding for core staff: Erikson will set aside a budgeted amount each year for core staff.
-Educational benefits will be awarded on a first-come, first-eligible basis. - Funding for project staff.
-Educational assistance benefits for project staff must be funded by the project. - 13.
-Applications for educational assistance benefits are available in the Human Resources Department and online.
+It is the responsibility of the employee to note special charges and pay in accordance with Institute payment guidelines.

+- 8. Educational assistance benefits will be prorated if the employee terminates or moves to ineligible status during the term in which he/she was receiving benefits. - 9.
+Employees must maintain full-time regular status prior to the start and throughout the course work to receive educational assistance benefits for courses. - 10.
+Employees who are enrolled must remain in good academic standing to continue to receive this benefit. - 11.
+Educational assistance benefits are contingent on the limits of the Institute's resources and will be granted on a first-come, first-eligible basis. - 12.
+Applications for educational assistance benefits are available in the Human Resources Department and online. - 13.
+Internal revenue tax code allows educational assistance to be excluded from the employee's income up to a certain amount (as of 2017, allowance of \$5,250 per year).
+Amount of educational assistance received annually greater than the amount allowed under the law to be excluded is includible in W-2 wages and report to the IRS.
+Employees are responsible for related income taxes